Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/_code/TetraPak_AspNet_Api_ServiceEndpoint.md

 <a name='TetraPak_AspNet_Api_ServiceEndpoint_Name'></a>
 ## ServiceEndpoint.Name Property
-Gets the name of the service endpoint URL (as specified in the configuration).
+Gets the name of the service endpoint (as specified in the configuration).
 ```csharp
 public string Name { get; set; }
 ```